i-like-hamigaki/i-like-hamigaki.github.io/_posts/2018-01-16-markup-syntax-highlighting.md

 ## Agenda items
 1. ICEBREAKER – All went around the room and stated name, faculty/degree, and what got them interested in cryptocurrency.
 2. Overview of constitution
-a.
-Drafted by RS and JD
+*Drafted by RS and JD
-b.
-Mission statement + goals of the group reviewed
-c.
-Public education vs. within-group development
+*Mission statement + goals of the group reviewed *Public education vs. within-group development
-d.
-Open to any affiliated with university (alumni, etc)
-e.
-Types of membership and divisions of standing.
+*Open to any affiliated with university (alumni, etc) *Types of membership and divisions of standing.
-f.
-Committees – formation and purpose
+*Committees – formation and purpose
 3. Discussion of issues and challenges so far
 a.
 Logistics of managing crypto funds
 b.
 Where to store hard wallet